 Germany’s universal healthcare system is indeed one of the oldest in the world.
 Everyone legally residing in Germany is entitled to healthcare.
 Local hospitals certainly appease international standards and in many cases set the precedent themselves.
 Expats with specific concerns will be relieved to find that there are numerous hospitals in Berlin available for specialized treatment.

-4. Insurance for Expatriates in Germany
+4. Insurance for Expatriates in Berlin

 Here is a list of different types of insurance coverage you will want if you are planning to become an expatriate in Germany: